Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: Mike Smith

-Baffert’s horse was among the future-book favorites for the Derby after winning three straight races to start his career, but after finishing third in the Grade 1 Arkansas Derby, Baffert decided to skip the first leg of the Triple Crown in favor of this spot.
+Concert Tour was among the future-book favorites for the Derby after winning three straight races to start his career, but after he finished third in the Grade I Arkansas Derby, Baffert decided to skip the first leg of the Triple Crown in favor of this spot.
 Concert Tour’s performance in the April 10 Arkansas Derby was worthy of respect.
-He set a career best pace figure (time to the ¾-pole, adjusted for the track), indicating he could be primed for a best effort this Saturday.
+He set a career-best pace figure (time to the ¾-pole, adjusted for the track), indicating he could be primed for a best effort this Saturday.